Maritime Transport Act 1994

 "The Minister can tell people what to do in a marine oil spill emergency"

-The Minister can give directions to certain people or groups, like the Authority or a regional council, about how to handle a marine oil spill response.
-You need to think about what the Minister considers best in a situation.
-If the Minister gives a direction, the person or group it is given to must follow it.
-The Minister must then give a copy of the direction to the House of Representatives as soon as possible.
-The Minister does not have to follow section 115 of the Crown Entities Act 2004 when giving a direction to the Authority.
+The Minister can give directions to certain people or groups, like the Authority or a regional council, about how to respond to a marine oil spill.
+You need to know that the Minister can do this if they think it is a good idea, considering all the circumstances.
+The person or group given the direction must follow it.
+When the Minister gives a direction, they must also give a copy of it to the House of Representatives as soon as possible.
+The Minister does not have to follow certain rules, like those in section 115 of the Crown Entities Act 2004, when giving a direction to the Authority.
+The Minister has this power to help with marine oil spill responses, and they can use it to make sure things are done correctly.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.